solid/notifications/webhook-subscription-2021.md

-# Solid Webhook Notifications
+# WebHookSubscription2021

-Status: Proposal
+## Abstract
+The [Solid Notification Protocol](https://solid.github.io/notifications/protocol) defines a set of interaction patterns for agents to establish subscriptions to resources in a Solid Storage.

+This specification defines a subscription type that applies these patterns to WebHooks.

+## Status of This Document
+TODO

-## Introduction
+## 1. Introduction
+_This section is non-normative._

-The Solid Notifications Specification allows for many methods by which a client is notified of actions being performed on a resource.
+The [Solid Notifications Protocol](https://solid.github.io/notifications/protocol) allows for many methods by which a client is notified of actions being performed on a resource.
 One such method of notification is webhooks.
-Webhooks allow servers to register a target URL with a Solid Pod.
-When that server needs to be notified of an action, that target URL will be called by the Solid Pod.
+Webhooks allow servers to register a target URL with a Solid Storage.
+When that server needs to be notified of an action, that target URL will be called by the Solid Storage.

 Webhooks are an alternative to websockets that are more useful for server-based use cases.
 While a websocket solution would require a server to maintain a constant websocket connection with a Pod as long as it wants notifications, webhooks only require one registration.

 This document proposes an implementation for the `WebHookSubscription2021` Solid Notification protocol.

-## Use Cases

- 1. All use cases from the [general notifications API](solid-notifications.md#Use%20Cases) are still applicable.
+### 1.1.
+Specification Goals:

+In addition to the goals set forth by the Solid Notifications Protocol, this specification has goals required by the WebHooks use case:

- 2. **Verifiable requests to a subscribing server** - a subscribing server must be able to confirm if a request truly came from a specific Pod.
+ 1. **Verifiable requests to a subscribing server** - a subscribing server must be able to confirm if a request truly came from a specific Pod.
- 3. **Unsubscribing from a WebHook** - Unlike websockets, where sockets can simply be closed by the client, if a subscribing server wants to unsubscribe from a webhook, it must alert a Pod.
+ 2. **Unsubscribing from a WebHook** - Unlike websockets, where sockets can simply be closed by the client, if a subscribing server wants to unsubscribe from a webhook, it must alert a Pod.

-## Terminology
+### 1.2.
+Terminology

 This document uses terms from the Solid Protocol specification, including "data pod".
 This document also uses terms from the OAuth2 specification, including "resource server", "authorization server", and "client", as well as terms from the WebSub specification, including "topic".
 Terms from the General Solid Notifications specification are also used, including “Notification Gateway API”, “Notification Subscription API”, and “Solid Server Metadata Resource.”